 Scope

 This document supports the work of the UNECE WP.29 IWG on AI.
-It is intended to be a reference.
-This document tries to collect technical terms that might be used in activities related to Artificial Intelligence (AI) in regulated automotive safety systems.
+It is intended to be a reference document that [collects existing and upcoming technical terms that might be used in the broad context of activities] related to Artificial Intelligence (AI) in regulated automotive safety systems.
+[The document is intended to be a living document, evolving over time and serving as a single compendium for terms and definitions that may be used in consideration of the harmonization of Artificial Intelligence practices for road vehicles].

-The definitions are divided into 2.1 Fundamental AI Concepts & Terminology) to addresses common high level concepts from the wider field of AI; 2.2 AI Methods & Models to provide more technical definitions of key technologies as well as some terms specific to the application of AI to the automotive sector; 2.3 AI Characteristics to provide definitions for concepts pertaining to AI abilities and qualities; and 2.4 Data-Related Concepts & Terminology to provide definitions for data-related practices to AI techniques.
-Section 2.5 lists concepts and terms not yet defined in the document.
+The definitions are [arranged] into [four sections:]

+2.1 Fundamental AI Concepts & Terminology - to address common high-level concepts from the wider field of AI

+2.2 AI Methods & Models - to provide more technical definitions of key technologies as well as some terms specific to the application of AI to the automotive sector

+2.3 AI Characteristics - to provide definitions for concepts pertaining to AI abilities and qualities

+2.4 Data-Related Concepts & Terminology - to provide definitions for data-related practices to AI techniques.

 The sources of the definitions are marked in superscript (examplesuperscript).
 Where relevant, this document makes use of definitions from ECE/TRANS/WP.29/1182, “Considerations on AI in the Context of Road Vehicles”.
+[It is the intention to review this document on a regular basis, compare definitions from other documents and, where appropriate, to merge them to achieve a robust understanding and knowledge base].

 Definitions